colabois/colabois.fr/README.md

 #### Dependencies

-This site relies on Jekyll so you will need to [install it](https://jekyllrb.com/docs/installation/)
+This site relies on Jekyll so you will need to [install it](https://jekyllrb.com/docs/installation/).

-You will also need `make` if you don't want to run Jekyll commands manually
+You will also need `make` if you don't want to run Jekyll commands manually.

 #### Build